 Vast academic evidence shows that public procurement markets are susceptible to fraud due to issues such as corruption (Decarolis et al, 2021), political connections (Titl & Geys, 2019; Titl et al., 2021), and collusion (Kawai & Nakabayashi, 2021; Baranek et al. 2021).
 These issues cause large inefficiencies on the market.
 The precise estimates of the costs of these inefficiencies differ across countries and settings.
 Khwaja & Mian (2005) estimate that politically connected firms cost up 1.9% of global GDP every year.
 Similarly, a recent study commissioned by the European Commission suggests that inefficiencies in public procurement amount to 18% of the overall expenditure on procurement, of which two thirds can be attributed to corruption.

-Given this uncertainty in how to mitigate the negative effects of corruption in public procurement in education and elsewhere, one solution could be to employ new machine learning algorithms to identify procurement contracts which have a high chance of being mis-allocated due to corruption, political connections and/or conflicts of interests.
+Given this uncertainty in how to mitigate the negative effects of corruption in public procurement in education and elsewhere, one solution could be to employ new machine learning algorithms to identify procurement contracts that have a high chance of being misallocated due to corruption, political connections and/or conflicts of interests.
 These contracts could then be tagged for further investigation.
 If successful, procurement systems could be made less restrictive – and more efficient.
-In addition, such a system would have a dissuasive effect on corrupt behaviors amongst firm and procurement officers, due to high chances of being caught.
+In addition, such a system would have a dissuasive effect on corrupt behaviors amongst firms and procurement officers, due to high chances of being caught.